Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 As an example, suppose that you create a bucket by using __Amazon S3__ to store files in.
 Then we, *the customer are responsible for security in the cloud*.

-+   We are responsibe for granting access permissions to users and
++   We are responsible for granting access permissions to users and
 +   Applying any encryption requirement to the buckets and files.

 *Aws is responsible for security OF the cloud*.
 This responsiblity includes: